hexadefence/keycloak-angular-17-example/README.md

 ## Functions (Buttons) of the App
 ##### Authenticated

 Check whether the user is already logged into the system.
-Boolean value is passed to the screen based on that
+Indicated as true or false

 ##### Login

 Initiate the login process.
-(Yousers will be redirected to the Keycloak loging page)
+(User will be redirected to the Keycloak loging page)

 ##### Copy Access Token